Why LCHS, Inc.?

 We LOVE face-to-face conversation based adoptions!
 We do also take applications that help us match pets with adopters.
 We strive to place animals only after they are fully vaccinated, spayed/neutered, and microchipped.
 Adoption fees allow LCHS, Inc. to help other animals in the future.
 Our adoption fees are comparable to the regular adoption fees of other rescues/shelters in our area.

 Trap/Neuter/Return is an effort to sterilize and vaccinate feral (free-roaming, barn) cats to prevent overpopulation and protect the health of existing cats.
 The ideal is to return feral cats to their present homes.

 Who can volunteer for LCHS, Inc.?

-Any adult who is interested in helping, who has no history of animal abuse or violent crime including domestic violence, may volunteer with LCHS, Inc. Teens may volunteer in select venues, or under the supervision of a parent or guardian.
+Any adult who is interested in helping, who has no history of animal abuse or violent crime including domestic violence, may volunteer with LCHS, Inc. Teens may volunteer under the supervision of a parent or guardian.
 Since LCHS, Inc. is staffed entirely by volunteers, there are many opportunities to serve.

 What is Domino’s Legacy?

 Domino was a 6-month old pup, hit by a car on a county road.
-A caring citizen notified the Sheriff’s Department, and they called us.
+A caring citizen notified the Sheriff’s Office, and they called us.
 LCHS, Inc. provided emergency care to Domino, but he was too badly injured to survive.
 His life ended far too soon, but he lives on through contributions to Domino’s Legacy.
 This fund provides emergency care to injured or ill ownerless pets.